JuliaAI/MLJ.jl/paper/paper.md

 # Future directions

-Here is a selection of future work planned or in progress:

-- **Supporting more models**.
-Proofs of concept already exist for interfacing pure-Julia deep learning and probabilistic programming models.

-- **Enhancing core functionality.** Add more tuning strategies, in particular, Bayesian methods and AD-powered gradient descent.

-- **Broadening Scope.** Adding resampling strategies and tools for dealing with time series data, and for dealing with sparse data relevant in natural language processing.

-- **Scalability.** Add DAG scheduling for learning network training
+There are plans to: (i) grow the number of models; (ii) enhance core functionality, particularly around hyper-parameter optimization [@MLJTuning]; and (iii) broaden scope, particularly around probabilistic programming models, time series, sparse data and natural language processing.
 A more comprehensive road map is linked from the MLJ repository [@MLJ].

-# Acknowledgements
+# Acknowledgments

 We acknowledge valuable conversations with Avik Sengupta, Mike Innes, mlr author Bernd Bischl, and IQVIA's Yaqub Alwan and Gwyn Jones.
-Seed funding for the MLJ project has been provided by the Alan Turing Institute's Tools, Practicies Systems programme, with special thanks to Dr James Hethering, its former Programme Director, and Katrina Payne.
-Mathematics for Real-World Systems Centre for Doctoral Training at the University of Warwick provided funding for students exploring the Julia ML ecosystem, who created an intial proof-of-concept.
+Seed funding for the MLJ project has been provided by the Alan Turing Institute's Tools, Practices Systems programme, with special thanks to Dr James Hethering, its former Programme Director, and Katrina Payne.
+Mathematics for Real-World Systems Centre for Doctoral Training at the University of Warwick provided funding for students exploring the Julia ML ecosystem, who created an initial proof-of-concept.

 **Code contributors.** D. Aluthge, D. Arenas, E. Barp, C. Bieganek,
 A. Blaom, G. Bohner, M. K. Borregaard, D. Buchaca, V. Churavy,